mckennapsean/dissertation/content/07-reflect.md

 flow of visual data-driven stories, and thereby the way readers experience those stories.
-Through the analysis of 80 existing stories found on popular websites, we systematically investigated and identified seven characteristics of these stories, which we name "flow-factors," and we illustrated how they feed into the broader concept of "visual narrative flow" [@mckenna2017].
+Through the analysis of 80 existing stories found on popular websites, we systematically investigated and identified seven characteristics of these stories, which we name **flow-factors**, and we illustrated how they feed into the broader concept of _"visual narrative flow"_ [@mckenna2017].
 These flow-factors are navigation input, level of control, navigation progress, story layout, role of visualization, story progression, and navigation feedback.
 We describe a series of studies we conducted, which shed initial light on how different visual narrative flows impact the reading experience.
 We report on two exploratory studies, in which we gathered reactions and preferences of readers for stepper- vs. scroller-driven flows.
 We then report on a crowdsourced study with 240 participants, in which we explore the effect of the combination of different flow-factors on readers' engagement.
 Our results indicate that visuals and navigation feedback (e.g., static vs. animated transitions) have an impact on readers' engagement, while level of control (e.g., discrete vs. continuous) may not.

 ### Project Motivation